 An Ombudsman is a person who helps people who have problems with Australian businesses and government agencies.
 There are different Ombudsmen for different businesses and parts of government.

-There are Ombudsman for many industries in Australia such as telecommunications, renting and more, but in this article, we focus on the Ombudsman that refer to your education.
+There are Ombudsman for many industries in Australia such as telecommunications, renting and more, but in this article, we focus on the Ombudsman that refers to public education providers.

 If you complain to your education provider, but you are not satisfied with the result, you can then complain to the Ombudsman.